joeavanzato/omni/README.md

   <img src="images/2.png">
 </p>

+### When would I need this?

+Consider the following questions - if you answer 'yes' to any of these, omni can help you.

+* Do you have a need to execute and collect the results of one or more commands/scripts/tools on multiple devices concurrently?
+* Do you need to collect data from a large amount of devices that are not connected to the internet?
+* Have you ever run into issues trying to rapidly pivot on indicators of compromise across a large number of devices?
+* Does the current environment lack a centralized logging solution or EDR that can help you quickly query devices?
+* Do you need to execute a series of triage scripts on 1 or more networked devices?

 ### Example Usage
 ```
 omni.exe -tags builtin
 - Launch omni with all targets from .\config.yaml having tag 'builtin' with default timeout
-(15) and worker (250) settings, using Scheduled Tasks for execution and quering AD for enabled computers to use as targets
+(15) and worker (250) settings, using Scheduled Tasks for execution and querying AD for enabled computers to use as targets

 omni.exe -workers 500 -timeout 30 -tags quick,process
 - Add more workers, increase the timeout duration per-target and only use configurations with the specified tags

 omni.exe -targets hostname1,hostname2,hostname3
 omni.exe -targets targets.txt
-- Use the specified computer targets
+- Use the specified computer targets from command-line or file

-omni.exe -method task
+omni.exe -method wmi
-- Deploy omni using Scheduled Tasks instead of WMI for remote execution
+- Deploy omni using WMI instead of Scheduled Tasks for remote execution

+omni.exe -config configs\test.yaml
+- Execute a specific named configuration file
 ```

 ### Configuration File